SoftwareAG/sagdevops-templates/templates/sag-spm-boot-local/README.md

   --sync-job --wait 360
 ```

-> IMPORTANT: If you use Command Central 10.1 then use default port 8092 and node alias as `%HOSTNAME%`.
-Also you have to monitor the job completion with a separate command:
+> IMPORTANT: If you are using Command Central 10.1, use the default port, 8092, and specify the node alias as `%HOSTNAME%`.
+In addition, monitor the job completion with the following command:

 ```bash
 sagcc exec templates composite apply sag-spm-boot-local node=%HOSTNAME% \